Logo Icon

 LegalEdge CLAT Coaching

-Legal Reasoning Questions for CLAT Passage 4
+CLAT Legal Reasoning Questions With Answers Passage 4

 The validity of a contract The first requirement of a valid contract is an agreement.
 Every promise and set of promises, forming the consideration for each other, is an agreement.
 When a person to whom the proposal is made defines his assent, the proposal is said to be accepted.
 A proposal, when accepted, becomes a promise.
 An agreement is valid when one party makes a proposal or offer to another party, which signifies his assent.
 The following are required for a valid agreement.
 (1) The agreement must be between two persons.
 It must be between an offeror and an offeree; whoever accepts the offer becomes an acceptor.
 Both these parties should be different, as one cannot agree with himself.
 (2) Both the offeror and offeree should understand the agreement in the same sense and simultaneously.
 Sometimes, there may be invitations to offer in case of product advertisement.